Jan 13, 2017 Latest post:

 About a week later, Anna’s doctor ordered a follow up MRI as the voices had not subsided, and a small spot on the right side of the brain was discovered.
 After consulting several different experts at UCLA and USC, it was decided to have a follow up MRI done after 2 weeks time to confirm the type of growth and gauge how quickly it was growing.

 Throughout this process, Anna remains extremely positive and at peace with the path forward.
 She feels incredibly encouraged and uplifted by the support, kind words, and prayers provided by people from all parts of her life, and trusts the hands and minds of her doctors.
 David, Jessica, Natasha, and Sam will be by Anna’s side throughout every step of the process, and are in constant awe of their mom's strength.
-Stay tuned for an update as we get closer to the surgery on the 23rd.
 We count our blessings every day and know that God is watching over Anna!